VILLASframework/documentation/docs/node/development/api.md

 # API

 VILLASnode can be controlled remotely with an Application Programming Interface (API).
-Using this API VILLASnode can be completly remote controlled.
+Using this API VILLASnode can be completely remote controlled.

 There are two components which provide dedicated APIs: